uchicago-cs/student-resource-guide/environment/vscode-ssh.rst

 Windows 10
 ~~~~~~~~~~

 *These instructions are specific to Windows 10.
-If you are running Windows 7 or Windows 8, please contact us on Ed Discussion for instructions.*
+If you are running Windows 7 or Windows 8, please contact us on Piazza for instructions.*

 In this step, you will install Windows OpenSSH Client.